jmibann/career_switch_challenge/readme.md

 ### Testing: `npm test`
 Run "npm test" command if you want to run tests.

 **Note 2: You’ll need to have NPM and Node on your local machine.
-This project was developed and testes using NPM v6.14.15 and Node v14.18.1.**
+This project was developed and tested using NPM v6.14.15 and Node v14.18.1.**